Legal · Privacy

 Privacy Policy

-Short version: we keep what we need to make the bot work, we don't sell anything to anyone, and most of the data flowing through Telegram never touches our servers in the first place.
+Short version: we collect only what the bot needs to work, we use it only to run and secure the service, we never sell or rent it to anyone, and most of the data flowing through Telegram never touches our servers in the first place.

 What we collect